 Inserting PMO between leadership and teams

-Last year I set up a PMO to help the leadership of an organisation manage 7 different programs.
+In the past I set up a PMO to help the leadership of an organisation manage 7 different programs.

 One of the mistakes the PMO lead made was with the handling of the weekly review with leadership.
 The approach they took was to gather the status information from 7 programs and then present that to the leadership.
 This was a disaster for several reasons:

 - The PMO trying to understand and repeat details of 7 programs each week is wasted effort (remembering the are not domain experts this is very hard);